simbolo-ai/multilingual-partial-syllable-tokenizer/README.md

 ```

 ### Acknowledgment Statement from Sa Phyo Thu Htet
-I would like to thank Dr. Ye Kyaw Thu, Dr. Hnin Aye Thant, Ma Aye Hninn Khine, ​and Ma Yi Yi Chan Myae Win Shein for their guidance, support, and suggestions.
-The skills acquired from Dr. Ye Kyaw Thu's NLP Class helped me a lot in order to develop new ideas in NLP Field and this repo.
+I woul like thank Dr. Ye Kyaw Thu, Dr. Hnin Aye Thant, Ma Aye Hninn Khine, ​and Ma Yi Yi Chan Myae Win Shein for their guidance, support, and suggestions.
+The skills acquired from Dr. Ye Kyaw Thu's NLP Class helped me a lot to develop new ideas in the NLP Field and this repo.
 And a shoutout to the creators of Rabbit Converter and jrgraphix.net's Unicode Character Table.
-These tools were super helpful to develop nlp-concepts especially for Burmese Language.
+These tools were super helpful in developing concepts, especially for the Burmese Language.
 Thanks.

 ### Acknowledgment
-We would like to thank everyone who contributed in the field of NLP and Myanmar NLP.
-And would like to thank Simbolo Servicio which is a branch of Simbolo for the financial support.
+We would like to thank everyone who contributed to the field of NLP and Myanmar NLP.
+And would like to thank Simbolo Servicio, a branch of Simbolo, for the financial support.

 ### References
 References: